cassiodias/cassiodias.github.io/_posts/2023-09-25-xp-clean-code.markdown

 # Rethinking Clean Code: Embracing a Real-World Approach with Extreme Programming (XP)

-In the ever-evolving software development landscape, we often find ourselves navigating a maze of methodologies and best practices, each claiming to be the holy grail of coding excellence.
+We often find ourselves navigating a maze of methodologies and best practices, each claiming to be the holy grail of coding excellence.
 One such methodology, Clean Code, championed by the venerable Uncle Bob (Robert C. Martin), has garnered widespread acclaim for its emphasis on readability, maintainability, and elegance in code.
 However, as we delve deeper into the world of software development, it becomes apparent that Clean Code, with its seemingly pristine ideals, may not always be the practical choice we need.

 Let's unravel why Clean Code's one-size-fits-all approach might not be the silver bullet we've been led to believe and why a more real-life approach, such as Extreme Programming (XP), could be a breath of fresh air for software development.